Services

 • Master's of Accounting, University of Kansas School of Business

 Andrew Coleman is an accomplished Certified Public Accountant (CPA) with a Master's degree in Accounting from the University of Kansas School of Business.
 This educational background has provided him with a deep understanding of accounting principles and tax law, which he has utilized throughout his 15-year career as a tax professional.
-Specializing in expatriate taxation, Andrew has dedicated a significant portion of his career to assisting US expatriates with their tax preparation needs and has been a valuable member of the TFX team for over six years.

 Originally from Kansas, Andrew has embraced the expat life himself and currently resides in Estonia with his family.
 This unique position as an expatriate has provided Andrew with invaluable insight into the challenges and intricacies faced by US citizens living abroad when it comes to tax compliance and financial planning.
 His first-hand experience enhances his ability to provide clients with tailored advice to ensure they effectively and efficiently navigate the complexities of US tax obligations.